Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

 \begin{definition} A probability measure $\nu$ on $(0,\infty)$ satisfying

 for all Borel sets $A\subset (0,\infty)$ is called a quasistationary distribution of $(X_t)_{t\geq 0}$. \end{definition} The probability measure $\Pr^\nu$ expresses the fact that $X_0$ has initial distribution $\nu$.
 Note that the event $\{T_0>t\}$ can be interpreted as survival until at least time $t$.
-The problem of existence, uniqueness, and the characterization of quasistationary distributions for one-dimensional diffusions as well as for Markov chains is a challenging task in probability.
+Studying the existence, uniqueness, and the properties of quasistationary distributions for one-dimensional diffusions as well as for Markov chains are challenging tasks.
 In recent years, these problems have attracted the interest of both probabilists and biologists.
-Applications to diffusion models arising from mathematical biology have been pointed out in \cite{C09} and for models arising from demography in \cite{ES04}.
-Some recent developments and a description of the role of quasistationary distributions in models derived from ecology and population dynamics are described in the survey article \cite{MV12}.
+Quasistationary distributions have been used in mathematical biology (see \cite{C09}), demography (see \cite{ES04}) and in models of neutron transport (see \cite{CV14}).
+Some recent developments and a description of the role of quasistationary distributions in models derived from ecology and population dynamics are described in the excellent survey article \cite{MV12}.

 One possible approach to analyzing the existence question for quasistationary distributions (QSD) is to look at the following limit.